advocations/skype/Skype/UCWA/audioVideo_ref.md

 ### GET

-Returns a representation of the audio/video modality in the corresponding [conversation](conversation_ref.md).
+Returns a representation of the audio/video modality in the corresponding [conversation (UCWA)](conversation_ref.md).

 #### Request body